 What is a Breast Lift?

-A breast lift, also known as mastopexy, raises the breasts by removing excess skin and tightening the surrounding tissue to reshape and support the new breast shape.
+A breast lift, also known as mastopexy, raises the breasts by removing excess skin, while tightening the surrounding tissue to reshape and support the new breast shape – creating new, youthful contours.

 - Have sagging breasts, that have lost shape and volume as a result of age, pregnancy, fluctuations in weight, or trauma.

 - Have nipples and areola that slope downward, often falling below the breast crease.

 - Have asymmetrical breast positioning, (one breast lower than the other).